GitHub Commits

 Notification Channels

-Section titled “Notification Channels”Since commit triggers don’t create PR comments, configure a Slack notification channel to receive updates when Promptless creates or updates suggestions.
+Section titled “Notification Channels”Commit triggers don’t create PR comments.
+To receive updates when Promptless creates or updates suggestions, configure a Slack notification channel in your publishing policies:

 For private Slack channels, invite Promptless first by tagging @Promptless in the channel.